Sam Darnold Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- Darnold's 230 passing yards in one matchup against the Giants are 4.5 fewer yards than his over/under in Sunday's game.
+- In one matchup against the Giants, Darnold recorded 230 passing yards, 4.5 yards fewer than his over/under for Sunday.

-- Darnold threw a touchdown pass in that outing against the Giants.
+- Darnold threw a touchdown pass in that contest against the Giants.

-- The 275.5 passing yards the Giants give up per game makes them the NFL's 21st-ranked pass defense this season.
+- The 275.5 passing yards the Giants allow per game makes them the NFL's 21st-ranked pass defense this season.

-- At 2.3 passing TDs allowed per game, the Giants defense is ranked 28th in the league.
+- The Giants have given up 14 touchdowns through the air (2.3 per game).
+They are 28th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Vikings, Darnold racked up 207 yards while completing 41.5% of his passes, while throwing one touchdown with one interception.
+- In last week's outing against the Vikings, Darnold racked up 207 yards while completing 41.5% of his passes, while tossing one touchdown with one interception.

-- He also tacked on 48 yards on four carries, averaging 12 yards per carry without a touchdown.
+- He added four carries for 48 yards, averaging 12 yards per carry.

-- He's added 93 rushing yards on 12 carries and two rushing touchdowns, averaging 31.0 yards per game.
+- He has added 93 rushing yards (31.0 ypg) on 12 carries while scoring two touchdowns on the ground.

 Darnold's Carolina Teammates